-Council Officers have assessed the development application against the relevant heads of consideration prescribed by Section 4.15 of the Environmental Planning and Assessment Act 1979.

-A copy of the Section 4.15 Assessment is provided in Attachment A. The findings of this assessment report have informed Council Officers in recommending that the development application be approved subject to the recommended conditions of consent put forward in Attachment B.
+Council Officers have assessed the development application under the relevant heads of consideration under Section 4.15 of the Environmental Planning and Assessment Act 1979.
+A copy of the Section 4.15 Assessment is provided in Attachment A. The result of the assessment is that staff recommend that development consent be granted to the proposed development subject to recommended conditions provided in Attachment B.